aaronditto/fizzbuzz/instructions.md

 ###Notes

-Avoid spending a large amount of time on this exercise.
-This is designed to a straightforward coding exercise.
+Avoid spending a large amount of time on this exercise - it is designed to be straightforward.

 Things we are looking for: